PuddlePumpkin/KwaRemasteredMods/README.md

 * Install the mod
 * Download a development release from the releases tab
-* Add the .uassets to your project's content folder **DO NOT ADD THESE FILES TO YOUR PAK CHUNK, USE THEM AS DUMMY'S**
+* Merge the content folder to your project's content folder, every directory must match to be valid dummy's ⚠️**DO NOT ADD THESE FILES TO YOUR PAK CHUNK, USE THEM AS DUMMY'S**⚠️

 #### Via Component:
 * Add a `BP_NotificationComponent` to your actor (remember that `ModActor` is sometimes destructed so make sure you put the component on a living actor)